How Does Unpermitted Work Affect Home Value?

 To reduce legal disputes from unpermitted work, consider these steps:

-• Negotiating Unpermitted Work Sale in Texas: Work with buyers to come up with mutually agreeable solutions.
+- Negotiating Unpermitted Work Sale in Texas: Work with buyers to develop mutually agreeable solutions.

-• Avoiding Legal Trouble: Make sure all work follows local building codes and disclose any known issues.
+- Avoiding Legal Trouble: Ensure all work follows local building codes and discloses any known issues.

 What Steps Can Be Taken to Avoid Legal Risks?